jabauer1998/CompilerEmulationEnvironment/README.md

 GTKWAVE - Waveform Analysis tool

 # Features Completed
 Java - Tool to automatically create testbenches and open GTKWave with the newly created test file

+# Important Info
+Verilog - Currently not working on this because I am moving this to become my senior project starting in Febuary